-Each individual belonging to one of ECPC Members can hold a position on the Board for a maximum of two terms (three years per term).
+Each Board member can serve on the Board for a maximum of three consecutive terms (nine years in total).

-ECPC Statutes require at least one half of the Board Members shall be cancer patients or cancer survivors.
+The ECPC Statute requires at least half of the Board Members are cancer patients or cancer survivors.

 The ECPC Board elected for the period of 2016 - 2019 has been officially endorsed and published in the Belgian Gazette.

 Kathi is the President of the European Cancer Patient Coalition for the mandate 2019-2022.
 She has previously served from 2013 to 2019 as ECPC Vice President in close collaboration with the Past President, Prof. Francesco de Lorenzo.
 Kathi was involved with ECPC since its early days as ECPC member representative.

 - the EMA's Patients and Consumers Working Group;